valmont2k/remote-opening-service-port/README.md

 easy start
 1) correct iptablesaddrule.sh and move it to /usr/local/bin
 2) add content this file crontab to your crontab
-3) create .htaccess and .htpasswd with user alin or your own
+3) install apache2 if you not have it and create .htaccess and .htpasswd with user alin or your own